 Each of your imprints would relate to a different genre.
 As an example, Penguin Random House has more than 275 imprints, one for each of the myriad topics their authors write on.

-If you are an indie author, your imprint will be used by retailers, for record-keeping, and on your promotional material.
-You might create a logo to go with your imprint, and this will appear on the cover of the book as well as your promotion material, to build customer recognition of your brand.
+If you are an indie author, your imprint will be used by retailers for record-keeping and on your promotional material.
+You might create a logo to go with your imprint, and this will appear on the cover of the book as well as your promotional material to build customer recognition of your brand.

 Inside Your Book